3-Round-Stones/callimachus/README.txt

 | Installation |
 ----------------

-There are three ways to acquire and run Callimachus:  Download the installer (preferred), download the ZIP archive or checkout the Subversion repository.
+There are two ways to acquire and run Callimachus:  Download the installer (preferred) or checkout the Subversion repository.

 Callimachus has a graphical installer that is the primary way to install and configure Callimachus.
 The installer may be re-run any time